mrehere/easer/README.md

 -daily motivational quotes with the option to mark it as a favorite for future reference

--mood statistics where user can see a chart or trend to follow the mode history

 -Personal Goals: Users can set and track goals for emotional well-being, marking them as complete when achieved.

 - add authentications